Lakkapuram: Economy

-The economy of this urban area is majorly deal with Power-looms, Textile production.
+The economy of this urban area is primarily based on power-looms and textile production.

-A vast number of Loom units were present in this area resulting in textile trade.
+A large number of loom units are present in this area, driving the textile trade.

 Kongu Vellala Gounders, a community with a strong agricultural background in the surrounding villages, are also engaged in commerce in the town.

-With the Regional Transport Office (RTO) just a kilometre from Lakkapuram, and the belief that the corporation area to be extended, the real estate price have soared up..
+With the Regional Transport Office (RTO) just a kilometre from Lakkapuram, and expectations that the corporation area will be extended, real estate prices have soared.